 Common Summer Pests

-Insects that bite, sting, or destroy gardens and houses are all common summer pests.
+Common Summer Pests Insects that bite, sting, or destroy gardens and houses are all common summer pests.
 Understanding these pests so that one can manage them is an important part of pest management.
+This section focuses on common summer pests and management tips while addressing pests that increase in summer.

 1. Mosquitoes